squirmlabs/reactive-studies/src/README.md

 Once the store is created and associated to a specific reducer (Calculator Reducer), we can wrap our main view (Calculator Container) inside a `Provider` object from the redux library.

 `Provider` as an object that receives the store as an input and propagates the data to all the container components.
 The components inside of the application have access to the store via the `Provider`.

+### View

+React + Redux distinguish two types of components for us.

+- Presentational
+- Container

+Presentational components are components responsible for the look and feel of the `view`.
+Considered to be more or less like the `Passive View`.

+Container components are simliar to the `Supervising Controller`.
+Container components are responsible for the services and logic such as `handling user interactions`, `access to the store`, and `mapping records and values` from the store as `props` to React Components.